“Dreams out of dust, hope out of ashes, love out of hate.”

 You hadn’t expected that response, and you look back up and smile shyly.

-Slowly the ISFP’s wounds mend, and then he begins to walk around.
+Slowly the ISFP’s wounds mend.
+He begins to walk around again.
 Desperately you hold out a pair of crutches to him (a pitiful hope) but he laughs them off.

 “Looks like I’m all better, Queen Flora.” he jokes.
 “I guess, uh, I’d better be going then?
-Wouldn’t want to keep the griffin waiting?”
-He insists that he must kill the griffin before it can harm anyone else.
+Wouldn’t want to keep the spinecat waiting?”
+He insists that he must kill the spinecat before it can harm anyone else.

 With a jaunty little salute, he trots off.